Fish and Wildlife

 SpongesSponges occur on reefs, shallow hardbottom communities, seagrass beds, and on mangrove prop roots.
 Besides filtering large amounts of water, sponges in nearshore hardbottom habitat provide critical shelter for myriad invertebrates and fish.
 Catastrophic weather events in 1991, 2007, 2013, and 2016 resulted in widespread cyanobacteria blooms and subsequent large-scale die-offs of sponges and other invertebrates.
 Sponges were the most impacted marine life species by wave action and sedimentation associated with Hurricane Irma in 2017.
 Sponge nurseries support restoration efforts.

 Caribbean spiny lobster are found throughout mangrove, shallow hardbottom, seagrass, and reef habitats and are one of the most economically important commercial fisheries.
 The lobster population in the Florida Keys benefits from larvae that originate elsewhere in the Caribbean and are transported by ocean currents.
-The annual loss of thousands of traps poses an environmental concern with lost catch and trap debris that can remain in the ocean for decades.
+The annual loss of thousands of traps poses economic and environmental concerns including lost catch and the accumulation of debris from traps that can remain in the ocean for an extended time.

-Inhabiting nearshore environments during most of their lives, stone crabs are also vulnerable to changes in water chemistry including acidification.
-The stone crab fishery has been overexploited since 1997, according to the Florida Fish and Wildlife Conservation Commission, and is currently estimated to be overfished.
+Stone crab Inhabiting nearshore environments during most of their lives, stone crabs are also vulnerable to changes in water chemistry including acidification.
+The stone crab fishery has been experiencing overfishing since 1997, according to the Florida Fish and Wildlife Conservation Commission, and, in any given season, all the claws available to the fishery are harvested due to the excess effort.

 The commercial shrimp fishery, comprising brown shrimp, white shrimp, pink shrimp, royal red shrimp, and rock shrimp, is one of the most important fisheries in the Florida Keys.
 Young shrimp spend from two to seven months in the Florida Bay seagrass nursery grounds before moving into the Gulf of Mexico off the Dry Tortugas.
 Measures to protect these stocks and their habitat include closed areas in federal waters, bycatch reduction devices, and the prohibition on trawling in certain coral areas.